 The Packard Car Club of New Zealand has organised a rally which will culminate with the cars being on display over the three days of the Airshow 2018.
 Among the 50 vehicles coming to Wanaka will be ten which are being shipped from the United States especially for the event.

 There is a strong link between the cars and some WWII aircraft also displaying at Wanaka.
 During WWII the Packard company made an American version of the famous Rolls Royce Merlin engine to power fighter aircraft and bombers.
-The Packard Merlin V12 engine was fitted to many aircraft types, including the P-40 Kittyhawk and P-51 Mustang.
-A number of these will be flying at Warbirds 2018.
+The Packard Merlin V12 engine was fitted to a number of aircraft types including the P-51 Mustang.
+A couple of Mustangs are expected to be flying at Warbirds 2018.
 So Packard V12 engines will be both on the ground and in the air.

 Over the years there have been numerous classic car displays at Warbirds Over Wanaka.
 It’s fitting that for our 30th anniversary celebrations we have such a world-class collection of cars on display.
 Back in the late 1920s early 1930s you could buy 20 Model A Ford for what it would cost you for just one Packard.
 The value of the cars on display at Wanaka will run into the many millions of dollars.